seds-celestia-simulations/Penrose/docs/penrose_plan.md

 Physics and rendering solve different problems.

-The CPU framework focuses on scientific accuracy and extensibility.
+The Scientific engine focuses on scientific accuracy and extensibility.

-The GPU framework focuses on interactive visualization and rendering performance.
+The Realtime rendering engine focuses on interactive visualization and rendering performance.

 Neither should dictate the other's architecture.